eqasim-org/eqasim-switzerland/README.md

 # Output

-To create a full scenario, add the `matsim.final` stage to the config file.
-The configuration options `output_path` and `output_id` must be set.
+To create a full scenario, add the `matsim.simulation.run` stage to the config file.
+The configuration option `output_path` must be set.
 The option `output_path` must point to an existing directory, where results of the pipeline will be saved.
-For a specific run, the scenario output will be written to the folder `output_path/output_id`, i.e. the subfolder "output_id" *may be overwritten* if it exists already.

-# Deployment

-No deployment yet, still work in progress.
-Later new updates will be automatically deployed to NAS.

 # Setting up and running on Windows